ayush268/InHs/README.md

 * `ExecuteProgram.hs`: Main program.
 Calls `threadScheduler` which picks a READY stack and calls `executeStack` which defines operations of the abstract machine depending on the type of statement.
 * `Execution.hs`: All the functions related to Threading, Context Switch and Execution Semantics of each statement and stack are defined here, they in turn call functions from different modules.
 * `Helpers.hs` : Set of helper functions to convert `ValuesRead` type to `Value` type or retrieve values from SAS or free variables from a procedure value and many more.
+* `MutableStore.hs`: This is the where Message Passing feature comes from, `NewPort` statement creates a port (association) in this store and `Send` statement is used to send data to this newly created port.
 * `SingleAssignmentStore.hs` : This is where the MAGIC happens, it implements the code for SAS and UNIFICATION Algorithm for literals, records and values.
 * `TriggerStore.hs`: This is the where Laziness feature comes from, `ByNeed` statement creates a trigger in this store and it is activated when the variable is really needed.
 * `Types.hs` : Defines all the types and typeclasses used in the project.
 Brief intro